 During a consultation, patients will have the opportunity to point out their areas of concern and discuss their goals.
-After a physical examination, the doctor will draw upon his extensive body sculpting expertise and guide patients in their decision-making process.
+After a physical examination, we will draw upon our extensive body sculpting expertise and guide patients in their decision-making process.
 Every patient is treated on an individual basis and matched with the treatment that will best serve their goals and achieve ideal results.

 Neither treatment is necessarily better than the other, but rather the best treatment is determined based on what will most effectively achieve natural, beautiful results according to a patient’s goals.

 The results of a liposuction treatment are typically more dramatic than a CoolSculpting treatment.
 Liposuction also achieves fat reduction much more quickly, although swelling and bruising are common.
 CoolSculpting typically requires about four to six weeks before results are noticeable.

 Both liposuction and CoolSculpting can achieve natural-looking, long-term body sculpting results.

 At Denver Liposuction, we are pleased to offer both Liposuction and CoolSculpting treatments to meet all manner of body goals.
 Every treatment is tailored to the goals and presenting issues of the patient.
 In some cases, patients may best achieve their goals through a combination of treatments.

 Schedule a consultation to receive a customized quote tailored to your goals and body.

 More about Liposuction

 Liposuction is a minimally-invasive surgical procedure where fat is suctioned from the body using specialized instruments called cannulas.